-The Telecaster has been an icon since day one, and if you’re considering taking the plunge and buying one, you’ll need to know what it is you’re looking for if you want to find the perfect Tele for you.
+The Telecaster has been an icon since day one, launching a million variations and a sea of copies over the years.
+If you’re considering taking the plunge and buying a real original, you’ll need to know what it is you’re looking for if you want to find the perfect Tele for you.

 It may seem obvious, but you’ll need consider your budget before making a decision on which model you want to buy.
 Telecaster shoppers on the tightest budgets (think sub $500) will be limited to Squier models.
 Don’t be deterred by this however, as there as some truly fantastic Squier Teles that come incredibly close to base model Fenders at a fraction of the price.